tejaspatelll/Warp-Drive/README.md

 ---

-## What is Warp Drive Space Adventure?
+## What is Warp Drive Universe Explorer?

-**Warp Drive Space Adventure** is a fun, hands-on gadget for curious kids who want to explore the wonders of space!
-Inspired by the excitement of Star Trek, this toy turns a tiny computer (the ESP8266) and a bright screen into your personal starship window.
+**Warp Drive Universe Explorer** is a fun, hands-on gadget for curious kids who want to explore the wonders of space!
+Inspired by the excitement of Star Trek, this toy turns a tiny computer (the ESP32) and a bright screen into your personal starship window.
 With just a twist of a knob, kids can travel at “warp speed,” discover amazing cosmic objects, and learn about real space science as playful animations bring the universe to life!

 ---